 Many of Lewis feature documentaries and televised series’ have been on highly topical subjects and have provoked public debate and influenced political decision-making.
 ‘The Great Contemporary Art Bubble’ stimulated an international controversy, still continuing today, about the art market, while ‘Blowing Up Paradise: French Nuclear Testing in the Pacific” (2004) is credited with influencing the French government’s decision to compensate its soldiers and citizens who suffered illnesses after working on atomic installations in Tahiti.

-Ben is available for talks, debates and seminars.
-In recent years he has to spoken at university faculties across the world, at museums and at high-profile Intelligence Squared debates.
+Ben Lewis is available for consultancy and public speaking on a wide variety of cultural topics based on the subjects of his books, films and podcasts.
+BIn recent years he has to spoken at university faculties across the world, corporate conferences, museums and Intelligence Squared debates.